SAP-samples/teched2023-DT161/README.md

      - Click on the header of the card “Transformation Object Selection” to jump into the scoping app for the transformation objects
      - Alternatively, choose the app “Select Transformation Objects” from the app overview and select your Digital Blueprint ID
      - Explore the app content by changing settings in the transformation object list view (e.g. setting filters or change grouping / sorting)
-   - Q9: Which transformation object contains the oldest last activity date?
-   - Q10: Within application component “SD”, which transformation object has the latest last activity date and when?
+   - Q10: Within application component “MM”, which transformation object has the highest total data count and what is the number of records?
    - Step 6.2 – Check details of a single transformation object
      - Click on the transformation object “Sales Document – Order” and have a look at the details page of the transformation object
      - Have a look at the company codes where the transformation object has been used, the company code scoping status und its data count
      - Compare the sum of the data counts for all company codes marked as out of scope and the figure for “Total Data Count” and “Relevant Data Count” at the top of the details page for the transformation object
      - Optionally, press the “Go to Technical Details” on the upper right of the detailed page of the selected transformation object to get insights on the table structure of the transformation object
+   - Q11: What is the Total Data Count for transformation object "Sales Document - Order" in company code BE01?
    -  Step 6.3 – Set transformation objects out of scope
       - For business purposes, the management of real estate processes shall not be done in SAP S/4HANA.
 It is not known if this component is used at all in the ECC source system
       - Check if the application component “RE” contains usage data at all by utilizing the given filtering capabilities